Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

 It is meaningful because it was published in 2025, which reflects the latest trends in data-driven analysis, and it supports the understanding of how to apply these techniques in practice for process redesign.

-This demonstrates the development of personal knowledge from theory to practical applications within organisations.
+Finally, this shifts from understanding core BPM concepts to confidently applying them in organisational improvement

 ## Applying personal knowledge learnt from the artefact to real-world scenarios.
 This takes place at a ticket box company where they sell tickets directly to customer, but there are some inefficiencies and bottlenecks that requires an immediate process improvement.